hi! i’m krystina. i’m a marketing leader, strategist, speaker, and contributor with a passion for podcast advertising and growth marketing.

 My colleague Lindsay and I co-wrote this guide on how to use post-purchase surveys to attribute offline marketing activity, in collaboration with the awesome team at industry leader Fairing.

-the culture catalyst: how brands thrive on podcasts @
+the culture catalyst: how brands thrive on podcasts @ SXSW

 In today’s media landscape, podcast advertising isn’t just a nice-to-have—it’s the direct line to cultural relevance and deeper audience engagement.
 As the intersection of politics, society, and consumer trends, podcasts empower forward-thinking brands to move beyond digital dependency and embed themselves in vibrant, peer-driven conversations.
 This session will arm you with the strategies to diversify your marketing mix, reduce reliance on volatile ad platforms, and claim your place in the cultural zeitgeist.
 Offline media, including podcasts, isn’t just an option—it’s your competitive edge.